gabrie30/ghorg/README.md

 ## Use

-> NOTE: When ran ghorg will overwrite any local changes.
-If you are using ghorg to create a directory to work out of, make sure you rename the directory before running a second time.
+> NOTE: When running ghorg a second time all local changes in that directory will be overwritten.
+If you are working out of the ghorg directory, make sure you rename it before running a second time.

 ```
 $ ghorg org